uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 === 3.1.1 Data Preparation and Cleaning

 The K-means clustering analysis utilized four primary features from the dataset: longitude, latitude, number of injuries, and borough classification.
 The clustering procedure focused on four boroughs: Manhattan, Brooklyn, Queens, and the Bronx.
-Staten Island was excluded from the analysis because the available incident records were extremely limited, resulting in high sparsity that prevented reliable pattern identification.
+Staten Island was excluded from the analysis because the available incident records were limited, resulting in high sparsity that prevented reliable pattern identification.
 #v(1em)
 To support spatial visualization and reduce coordinate noise, longitude and latitude values were rounded to three significant digits.
 Because injury counts frequently appeared as 0 or 1, values were aggregated by matched coordinate locations to consolidate observations representing nearby incident points.
 The cleaned dataset was then grouped by borough and combined into a unified file for plotting and cluster evaluation.
 #v(1em)